nicmr/billing/README.md

   altemista-billing [command]

 Available Commands:
-  cost        Create billing documents for a specified month and uploads them to S3 help        Help about any command serve       Serve http requests, exposing an API similar to that of cost
+  invoice     Create invoices for a specified month and uploads them to S3 help        Help about any command serve       Serve http requests, exposing an API similar to that of cost